 - Communicate effectively with shelter guests, colleagues, and directors.

 - Minimum of high school diploma or GED.

 - Prefer a minimum of 1 year of experience working with persons in poverty or with disabilities.

-- Ability to work under pressure and multi-task.
+- Ability to work under pressure, make appropriate and effective decisions, and multi-task.